If elements are cut off, you may need to use ctrl and - to view the page properly.

 It seems you’ve stumbled into a Virtual World of sorts, or at least the pale shadow of one.
 This is my reconstruction of the sorts of Virtual Worlds and websites I used to frequent as a horse-obsessed young girl.
 For years I made these sites my home; almost all of them are long gone and wholly unarchived.
 As you explore this magical land, I intend to celebrate and analyze various aspects of this era of the internet, and the impact it had on me as a child.
 It lies between the old, vibrant 'net of yesteryear and the hypercapitalist web of today.

 This is a nostalgia project- both in the sense that it’s a shrine to things that hold a nostalgic place in my heart, and a dissection of what nostalgia means.
 I do miss my digital memories a lot, especially now that the internet has grown more homogenized, and I think being involved in Web Revival spaces has really revitalized this yearning.
-There’s a lot of focus on reviving personal sites and blogs and fansites and everything under the sun- but the legacy of the Virtual World has remained untouched.
-And I get this- Virtual Worlds are pretty high budget affairs and beyond the scope of most hobbyists.
-They’re also a particularly 2000s phenomenon compared to the late 90s aesthetics that these movements tend to replicate.
-Virtual Worlds are also distinctly more corporate than what nostalgia these subcultures are aiming for- for example, there was a McDonalds virtual world, during the height of the craze.
+The Web Revival, of course, is a subculture dedicated to revitalizing the independent and creative parts of the internet.
+There’s a lot of focus on reviving personal sites and blogs and fansites and everything under the sun- but today I'd like to highlight a different online phenomenon.
+Virtual Worlds are distinctly more corporate than what nostalgia these subcultures are aiming for- for example, there was a McDonalds Virtual World, during the height of the craze.
 Beanie Babies, Disney, Burger King, Barbie and more all wanted a piece of the Virtual World pie- creating MMOs and browser games aimed at children, often with predatory marketing and monetization tactics.
-Websites like these made up my childhood- but these memories are often dissonant.
-As much as I loved, for example, Pixie Hollow, I also remember how intrusive the site was about asking for your money to become a “member”, and how the user experience suffered as a result of this manipulative tactic.
+Websites like these made up my childhood, and are the last vestiges of online spaces that were aimed at creating a space for children- but these memories are often dissonant.
+As fun as these sites were, they were also often predatory, exploiting the same child audience that found a home there.
 It’s a conflicted sort of nostalgia.

-And thus- we arrive at Bella Sara, the one I remember the most fondly, and hazily.
+There were so many of these sites and games, but Bella Sara is the one I remember the most fondly, and hazily.
 Bella Sara was a series of horse-themed TCG cards, each with a detailed illustration of a magical horse, and a positive or guiding quote.
 (You can browse through the cards at the Bella SaraRCHIVE website).
 But what I remember most fondly wasn’t the cards (though I did own some), but rather the website.
 The basic conceit was that you could enter the code on your Bella Sara cards to get in-game currency as well as take care of the horse pictured on the real-life card in a virtual stable.
 This wasn’t necessary to play the games on the site, though, including minigames as well as a top-down Adventure game that allowed you to explore the world of North of North.
 I must have spent hours and hours in that game, collecting items and planting plants, just to experience the magic of that world.
 Some may consider a single player browser game to not count as a “Virtual World”, but I played several games with the same trappings of the genre at the time, and I think it fits in among its peers.

 I remember wanting to revisit the site some years back, but this was unluckily right after the Flash crash.
 Nowadays, the Bella Sara website is a shadow of its former self.
 The shutting down of Flash simply killed it.
 You can still browse through some of the cards and read the lore guide, listen to the soundtrack (which you can also hear throughout Clovenglade), etc, but nothing else really remains of the land I knew (though there are some fan archival projects being worked on as we speak).
 Every so often I think again about how much of my childhood is unarchived, and forgotten.
 Bella Sara, Horseland, and more- the lands of horse girl dreams.
 While I did play Horseland and some other games, Bella Sara has the most influence on this project because it’s the one I remember the best and most fondly.